Bristol Myers is sued for refusing COVID-19 vaccine religious exemptions | Health

 Bristol Myers is sued for refusing COVID-19 vaccine religious exemptions

+"Our policy that all eligible employees in (the) U.S. and Puerto Rico be vaccinated against COVID-19 is consistent with this safety priority," the New York-based company said in a statement.
+Wednesday's lawsuit came as the Biden administration seeks to require vaccinations for millions of workers at large private U.S. employers, a mandate is also being challenged in court.

-Bristol Myers Squibb Co was sued on Wednesday by four employees who said the drugmaker has refused their requests for religious exemptions from getting COVID-19 vaccines, and threatened to fire them next Monday if they were not vaccinated.
+Bristol Myers Squibb Co was sued on Wednesday by four employees who said the drugmaker refused to grant them religious exemptions from its COVID-19 vaccination requirement, and threatened to fire them on Dec.
+6 for remaining unvaccinated.
 The plaintiffs in the proposed class action filed in Manhattan federal court accused Bristol Myers of violating a federal civil rights law known as Title VII by "systematically manufacturing" reasons to refuse religious accommodations.

-Bristol Myers Squibb Co was sued on Wednesday by four employees who said the drugmaker has refused their requests for religious exemptions from getting COVID-19 vaccines, and threatened to fire them next Monday if they were not vaccinated.
+Bristol Myers said its priority during the pandemic has been the health and safety of communities, employees and patients.
+"Our policy that all eligible employees in (the) U.S. and Puerto Rico be vaccinated against COVID-19 is consistent with this safety priority," the New York-based company said in a statement.

-New York-based Bristol Myers had no immediate comment, having yet to review the complaint.
-Wednesday's lawsuit came as the Biden administration pushes to require millions of American workers at large private employers to get vaccinated, a mandate also being challenged https://www.reuters.com/legal/government/us-judge-blocks-vaccine-mandate-contractors-three-states-2021-11-30 in court.
-Many health officials believe widespread vaccinations is the best way to help bring the COVID-19 pandemic under control.
+Wednesday's lawsuit came as the Biden administration seeks to require vaccinations for millions of workers at large private U.S. employers, a mandate is also being challenged in court.
+Many health officials consider widespread vaccinations the best way to help control the pandemic.

-According to the complaint, Bristol Myers rejected Kefalas' request because it thought her beliefs were insincere and she might not accept mask-wearing or regular COVID-19 testing, and offered no reasons for the other rejections.
-Bristol Myers referred in Kefalas' rejection letter to several statements it said she made in public forums, including that the company's vaccine requirement was a "communist, unamerican practice."
+The complaint said Bristol Myers rejected Kefalas' request because it thought her beliefs were insincere and she might not accept mask-wearing or regular COVID-19 testing.
+The company offered no reasons for the other rejections, the complaint said.
+Bristol Myers referred in Kefalas' rejection letter to several statements it said she made publicly, including that its vaccine requirement was a "communist, unamerican practice ."

 The case is Kefalas et al v Bristol-Myers Squibb Co, U.S. District Court, Southern District of New York, No. 21-10204.